BU-ISCIII/relecov-platform/docs/markdown_files/howto_nextstrain.md

 The header of the metadata table may vary depending on the metadata that you want to use, but you can find a reference [here](https://github.com/BU-ISCIII/nexstrain_relecov/blob/master/data/example_metadata.tsv).

 For a basic analysis, not all the headers are necessary.
-The relecov's custom script [metadata_nextstrain_parser.py](https://github.com/BU-ISCIII/nexstrain_relecov/tree/master/data) can be run to parse the metadata processed with the `relecov-tools` from JSON format to TSV format:
+The relecov's custom script [metadata_nextstrain_parser.py](https://github.com/BU-ISCIII/relecov-tools/blob/main/relecov_tools/assets/pipeline_utils/metadata_nextstrain_parser.py) can be run to parse the metadata processed with the `relecov-tools` from JSON format to TSV format, by taking all JSON files stored within a specific directory, as shown in the following command:

 ```
-python metadata_nextstrain_parser.py relecov_metadata.json relecov_metadata.tsv
+python3 metadata_nextstrain_parser.py --input-dir json_files/
 ```

 The next step would be to customize the config file `relecov_data.yaml` to your needs.
 You may find information on how to do this task [here](https://docs.nextstrain.org/projects/ncov/en/latest/reference/workflow-config-file.html).